Last Modified Date: June 11, 2021

 increases and reduce unit labor costs.

-Output: Industry output is measured as an annual-weighted index of the changes in the various
+Output: Real industry output is measured as an annual-weighted index of the changes in the

-products (in real terms) provided for sale outside the industry.
-Real industry output is usually
+various products (in real terms) provided for sale outside the industry.
+Real industry output is

-derived by deflating nominal sales or values of production using BLS price indexes, but for some
+usually derived by deflating nominal sales or values of production using BLS price indexes, but for

 Industry output measures are constructed primarily using data from the economic censuses and